Manishyd777/Aliens-of-America_-Power_BI/README.md

 ## Dataset converted in interactive Dashboard  show how investers can make conclusions by analysing various points like -
 - looking at Zomato's count of reviews of top 20 restaurants clearify the most popular restaurants and cuisines.
-- switching between veg/non-veg slicer shows most popular restaurants.
+- switching between veg/non-veg slicer shows most popular restaurants serving meat or not.
 - average cost per person plays important role deciding in which region and cuisine people are spending more.
 - perbooking plays imp role in restaurants business and can show mojor difference in average order value.
 - rent per sqare foot help in deciding the pre budget of restaurant investment.
 - liquor plays important role in modern era. with liquor slicer one can easily check regions serving more liquor.
 - total count of reviews by zomato show how much people are active in giving feedback to area and regions.
+- Line Chart tells us Which cuisines are trending and averagely amount per customer willing to spend on each cuisine.